 A group of 15 UK government organisations wanted to improve multi-agency communication and collaboration in response to complex incidents.
-Each organisation had operational independence and employed people in across the UK, spanning the devolved administrations.
+Each organisation had operational independence and employed people across the UK, spanning the devolved administrations.
 Amid the COVID-19 pandemic, in-person meetings were not an option.

 Nous worked with the government agencies to find a way to identify key issues, expose differences in perspectives, identify improvements, agree on a route forward and build relationships.